discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 **Step 4: Longbow skills**

-Longbow can be used to increase your burst capabilities, which is especially important in fights with short or many phases. <Skill name="symbolofenergy" />, <Skill name="huntersward" /> and <Skill name="trueshot" /> can be used before swapping to greatsword at the beginning of a phase.
+Longbow skills can be used to increase your burst capabilities, which is especially important in fights with short phases. <Skill name="symbolofenergy" />, <Skill name="huntersward" /> and <Skill name="trueshot" /> can be used before swapping to greatsword at the beginning of a phase.
 Longbow also adds access to an additional CC skill through <Skill name="deflectingshot" />.

 The opener should now look like this: